PCC Dual Credit Faculty & Course Approval Process

 - For University Transfer (UT) Faculty

-Listed below details the different criteria (any one of them) in general that a University Transfer instructor would need to qualify.
+Listed below details the different criteria (any one of them) a University Transfer faculty would need to qualify.
 For specific PCC Instructor Qualifications visit http://www.pcc.edu/resources/academic/instructor-qualifications/index.html

 - Master's degree in subject area

 - Master’s degree in related area plus 30 quarter hours graduate credit in related subject area

 High school faculty must provide the PCC Dual Credit program office with a copy of their college transcripts current detailed Curriculum Vitae (CV) or resume.
 Career & Technical Education faculty should also include a detailed work history summary of related industry experience.
 Note: web transcripts are not acceptable.

 High schoolfaculty who are interested in becoming approved to offer Dual Credit for their classes should send a current resume (or CV) and transcripts to: PCC Dual Credit at P.O.
 Box 19000, Portland OR 97280-0990 or by fax to 971-722-7805.